 Our Analysis and Test Results

 The average performance and the beginner-friendly, comfortable package make this a great all-around shoe for young kid crushers.
-It will provide exceptional performance for kids just entering the sport - up until they start to progress into more advanced types of climbing.
+It will provide good performance for kids just entering the sport - up until they start to progress into more advanced types of climbing.

-Most kids shoes put a priority on comfort, and many times, that means making shoes that are soft and flexible.
+Most kids' shoes put a priority on comfort, and many times, that means making shoes that are soft and flexible.
 When you have a soft, flexible shoe, it reduces the ability to edge on super small holds.
 This shoe is no exception.
 The rubber is pretty sticky, which helps, but this shoe requires more foot strength to stay on those little jibs.
-For stiffer, better performing edging shoe, try the Black Diamond Momentum - Kids.
+For a better edging shoe, we would look for a shoe with a stiffer midsole.

 The thin leather upper and soft outsole keep this shoe from being the best choice for crack climbing due to the lack of protection around the foot.
 However, the actual performance is pretty good if the crack doesn't cause too much pain.
 We had some issues, however, with the lace wearing out from jamming the shoe in hand cracks.

 The rounded front toe, combined with the soft, flexible platform, keep this shoe from being a Top Pick for climbing steep pocketed routes.
-If we were to want an intermediate shoe that performed well on pockets, we would look at the Five Ten Mini Mocc - Kids.
-While it too is soft, the pointy toe does a better job of fitting in the smaller pockets.
+If we were to want an intermediate shoe that performed well on pockets, we would look for something with a pointy toe that would do a better job of fitting in smaller pockets.

 The 3mm of sticky Frixion Rs rubber is soft enough to allow for great sensitivity on slabs and foot-intensive climbs.
 Finding the sweet spot of a foothold will be no problem in these shoes.

 For an intermediate shoe, the Stickit has a good deal of comfort.
 The soft leather upper breathes well, and the synthetic dual overlapping padded tongue wraps the top of the footwell.
-A single pull hook and loop enclosure tighten the heel and instep with one easy-to-use strap making it super easy to get in and out of.
+A single pull hook and loop enclosure tightens the heel and instep with one easy-to-use strap making it super easy to get in and out of.